wpeka/wplegalpages/README.md

 WPLegal Pages is now compatible with WordPress 4.5.

 ### 1.2 ###
-Added banner to upgrade WPLegal Pages Pro version on plugin dashboard
+Added banner to upgrade WPLegalPages Pro version on plugin dashboard

 ### 1.1 ###
 Enhanced security